nim-works/nimskull/readme.md

 *collective* efforts of its practitioners and their *diverse* backgrounds.

-Attracting practitioners with diversity of experience and perspectives requires a language with broad applicability, from the *Web to Systems* *Programming* all the while remaining *efficient*.
+Attracting practitioners with diversity of experience and perspectives requires a language with broad applicability, from *Web* to *Systems* *Programming* all the while remaining *efficient*.

 Onboarding practitioners requires a language that is familiar enough to get